Happy Pancake Tuesday!

 125g/1 cup Spelt flour OR Wheat flour (wholemeal or white)

 Fruit and honey/maple syrup for serving

 Mix the dry ingredients in a bowl, slowly add the rice milk and stir, using a fork to eliminate lumps. melt the coconut oil in a mug placed in the oven on medium heat for 2 minutes or so then add to the mixture, stirring well.
-Allow to sit for a half hour in the fridge, overnight is ideal.
+Allow to sit for a few hours in the fridge, overnight is ideal.
 Give a brisk stir before frying, as the ingredients tend to separate.